BJL156/JordanOS/README.md

   - grub-mkrescue.
   - xorriso.
 - binutils.
-- qemu (Optional, but JordanOS provides `qemu.bat` and `qemu.sh` to use QEMU easily for emulation.)
+- qemu (Optional, but JordanOS provides a simple way to use QEMU).

 ## Building
-1. Clone the repository by opening a terminal and running:
+1. Clone the repository:
 ```
 git clone https://github.com/BJL156/JordanOS
 ```
-2. Enter the project directory using:
+2. Enter the project directory:
 ```
 cd JordanOS
 ```
-3. Build the project.
+3. Build:
 - On Linux:
 ```
 make
 ```
-- On Windows:
+- On Windows (don't go into WSL):
 ```
 wslmake
 ```
-4. Running the ISO in an emulator.
+4. Run the ISO in an emulator:
 - If QEMU is installed, the repository provides `qemu.bat` or `qemu.sh`.
 - On Linux:
 ```